peteli3/cs5220-HW1/readme.md

 ```
 This calls the make recipe for hello, which in this case will simply compile **hello.c**.
 You can clean up the executable with the command

-While seeminly trivial for something like **hello.c**, makefiles are necessary for any non-trivial code and can become increadingly complex.
+While seeminly trivial for something like **hello.c**, makefiles are necessary for any non-trivial code and can become increasingly complex.
 We will use makefiles for all programming projects.
-Note that makefiles are not the only autmated method of building code; IDEs for example all have different ways of building code.
+Note that makefiles are not the only automated method of building code; IDEs for example all use their own proprietary build systems.
 ```
 make clean
 ```